Bjavillo1059/Nutritional-Value/README.md

 Motivation for development? - Health improvement
 User story - Always looking for sites that can tell you how much weight of a specific food would give you the ideal NutriVal you’re looking for
-# U ser want to search the

 # User want to see the food tyeps
 NutriVal App helps its users to get the most out of their foods.